The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Multi-dimensional Refusal Cones

 \textbf{Do different directions uniquely influence refusal?}\\ To further investigate the role of different vectors, we assess whether multiple sampled cone directions influence the model in complementary ways.
-Specifically, we sample varying numbers of directions from Gemma-2-2B's four-dimensional refusal cone and, for each prompt, select the most effective one under directional ablation (more details in \Cref{app:setup-details}).
-To ensure a fair comparison, we use temperature sampling with the single-dimension \oursacro direction to generate the same number of attacks and similarly select the most effective instance.
-We study Gemma 2 2B and sample from its four-dimensional cone, since performance degrades significantly for larger dimensions (see \Cref{fig:gemma-cones}).
+Specifically, we sample varying numbers of directions from Gemma--2--2B's four--dimensional refusal cone and, for each prompt, select the most effective one under directional ablation (more details in \Cref{app:setup-details}).
+To ensure a fair comparison, we use temperature sampling with the single--dimension \oursacro direction to generate the same number of attacks and similarly select the most effective instance.
+We study Gemma 2 2B and sample from its four--dimensional cone, since performance degrades significantly for larger dimensions (see \Cref{fig:gemma-cones}).

-\Cref{fig:asr_over_sampling} shows that sampling multiple directions leads to higher ASR compared to sampling with various temperatures in the low-sample regime.
+\Cref{fig:asr_over_sampling} shows that sampling multiple directions leads to higher ASR compared to sampling with various temperatures in the low--sample regime.
 For a higher number of samples, the randomness dominates the success of the attack.
-However, the higher ASR in the low-sample regime suggests that different directions capture distinct, complementary aspects of the refusal mechanism.
+However, the higher ASR in the low--sample regime suggests that different directions capture distinct, complementary aspects of the refusal mechanism.
 Additionally, \Cref{fig:asr_given_conedim} reveals that ASR increases with cone dimensionality but plateaus at four dimensions.
-This trend indicates that higher-dimensional cones offer an advantage over single-direction manipulation, likely by influencing complementary mechanisms.
-The plateau likely occurs because the model does not support higher-dimensional refusal cones.
+This trend indicates that higher--dimensional cones offer an advantage over single--direction manipulation, likely by influencing complementary mechanisms.
+The plateau likely occurs because the model does not support higher--dimensional refusal cones.

-\begin{mybox} \textbf{Key Takeaways.} We show that refusal mechanisms in LLMs span high-dimensional polyhedral cones, capturing diverse aspects of refusal behavior.
-This highlights their geometric complexity and demonstrates the effectiveness of our gradient-based method in identifying intricate structures. \end{mybox}
+\begin{mybox} \textbf{Key Takeaways.} We show that refusal mechanisms in LLMs span high--dimensional polyhedral cones, capturing diverse aspects of refusal behavior.
+This highlights their geometric complexity and demonstrates the effectiveness of our gradient--based method in identifying intricate structures. \end{mybox}